 – The watt density of the heater’s heating element.

 – The construction material of the inline heater’s sheath.
-The material depends on whether or not the heater will be exposed to corrosive or non-corrosive contaminants in the environment.
-If there are corrosive contaminants exposed to the heater please also consider:
+The material depends on whether or not the heater will face exposure to corrosive or non-corrosive contaminants in the environment.

 If you require more custom specifications, contact us and let a Wattco representative know what your special needs.
 We will do our best to accommodate your needs or recommend a custom inline heating solution.

 Consider Wattco as your supplier of inline heaters, because when you choose Wattco, you get more than a heater.
 You also get access to an expert consultant who can help you optimize your manufacturing process by helping you pick the right heater and get the most of its features & benefits.
 Inline Heater Design Features:

 The Benefits of Choosing an Inline Heater: